Course Description

 ABIM MOC RECOGNITION STATEMENT

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to xxx MOC points and patient safety MOC credit in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 12.5 MOC points and patient safety MOC credit in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-American Board of Surgery Continuous Certification Program
+American Board of Surgery ACCREDITED CME AND SELF-ASSESSMENT

 Successful completion of this CME activity enables the learner to earn credit toward the CME requirement of the American Board of Surgery’s Continuous Certification program.
 It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.